DataGrip is a universal tool for dealing with databases. It supports PostgreSQL, MySQL, SQL Server, Oracle, and many other databases.

 Multiple cursors can be an efficient way to modify code.
 Especially in SQL, where similar rows are often used.
-To do this in DataGrip, press Ctrl (Alt for OSX) twice and hold it, then place new cursors with the arrow keys.
+To do this in DataGrip, press Ctrl (Opt for macOS) twice and hold it, then place new cursors with the arrow keys.

 There is the option to place cursors everywhere matches have been found.
-Invoke Select All Occurrences by Shift+Ctrl+Alt+J (Ctrl+Cmd+G for OSX) when the caret is on the word you want.
+Invoke Select All Occurrences by Shift+Ctrl+Alt+J (Ctrl+Cmd+G for macOS) when the caret is on the word you want.